CHiPs (film)

 CHiPs is a 2017 American buddy cop action comedy film written and directed by Dax Shepard, based on the 1977–1983 television series of the same name created by Rick Rosner.
 The film stars Shepard as Officer Jon Baker and Michael Peña as Frank "Ponch" Poncherello, with Rosa Salazar, Adam Brody and Vincent D'Onofrio in supporting roles.

 Principal photography began on 21 October 2015, in Los Angeles.
 The film premiered in the TCL Chinese Theatre in Hollywood, Los Angeles on March 20, 2017, and was theatrically released on March 24, by Warner Bros.
 Pictures.
-It was a box-office bomb, grossing $26 million against a budget of $25 million, and received negative reviews from critics for its plot and direction.
+It grossed $26 million against a budget of $25 million, and received negative reviews from critics for its plot and direction.

 Unlike the original series, the movie was produced without the cooperation of the California Highway Patrol (CHP) and without a license to use CHP logos.

 Plot

 In Miami, FBI Agent Castillo takes down a crew of bank robbers.
 At the same time, former motocross racer Jon Baker enrolls in the California Highway Patrol Academy.
-Despite his low aptitude score across every field, Sgt.
-Gail Hernandez sympathizes with Jon, noting that he can ride a motorcycle better than the majority of cadets she has trained, so grants him a probationary graduation.
+Despite his low aptitude scores, Sgt.
+Gail notes that he can ride a motorcycle better than the majority of cadets and grants him a probationary graduation.

 On a California highway, a crew of bikers attacks an armored van.
 One member, "LT", accuses the guard and his CHP closet boyfriend TJ of stealing from him.
 As punishment, LT informs TJ over the police frequency that he must choose who lives; he or his boyfriend.
 TJ ultimately kills himself.

 In Miami, Castillo is informed that the CHP have requested the FBI's help in the armored van heist, believing that a corrupt police ring is involved.
-Given the alias Francis Llewellyn "Ponch" Poncherello, he is partnered up with Baker, before ostensibly paying their respects to TJ's widow at home.
-Baker notes that there is not a single commendation, picture or other effects a helicopter pilot would have in the house and precisely identifies the bikes used in the heist as the Ducati Hypermotard 939.
+Given the alias Francis Llewellyn "Ponch" Poncherello, he is partnered with Baker before visiting TJ's widow at home.
+Baker notes that there is not a single item a helicopter pilot would have in the house and identifies the bikes used in the heist as the Ducati Hypermotard 939.

 The bike gang makes another attempt on an armored van.
 The crew evade Ponch and Baker on the faster Ducatis after a lengthy chase through Elysian Park.
 LT, wary of Ponch's extensive investigations into the heists, finds out from his FBI contacts that he is undercover.

-Ponch also obtains a potential lead on an apartment TJ tenanted, concluding that TJ must have been corrupt as it would not have been affordable on his salary.
-Sensing that something is still amiss, Ponch and Baker re-visit TJ's home.
-Though getting involved in a fight with Parish, Ponch recognizes that he is not in on the corrupt circle, after he suggests that "LT" in reality could stand for Lieutenant.
-They later arrive on the profile of Lieutenant Raymond Kurtz and, although suspecting him, have no evidence to pin him to the heists.
+Ponch obtains a lead on an apartment TJ tenanted, concluding that TJ must have been corrupt as it would not have been affordable on his salary.
+Ponch and Baker re-visit TJ's home.
+Though getting involved in a fight with Parish, Ponch recognizes that he is not in on the corrupt circle, after he suggests that "LT" could stand for Lieutenant.
+They later arrive on the profile of Lieutenant Ray Kurtz but have no evidence to pin him to the heists.